darpa-i2o/memex-program-index/README.md

 [https://github.com/unchartedsoftware/torflow](https://github.com/unchartedsoftware/torflow) (stable demo).
 A visualization of data flow in the Tor Network.

-### Georgetown Search Interface
+### Georgetown Dynamic Search
 [https://github.com/SharonLingqiongTan/QA_interface](https://github.com/SharonLingqiongTan/QA_interface) (development)

-Search interface based on Lemur and ElasticSearch, allowing user to search by structured query, unstructured query and tag documents.
-Also provides text/image drag & drop function and image search.
+#### Structured query Search
+Provide phone basic search like phone, email search.
+And also provide other features search like name, age (range search), ethnicity, nationality, location, hair color, eye color and so on.

+#### Image and text drag and drop
+Allow user to drag and drop image or text to drop box.

+#### Image search
+Allow user to search similar image and return document.